The Architectural Engineering Program Educational Objectives are:

 3) Our graduates will pursue continuing education opportunities.

-To achieve the educational objectives, the department has outlined the following program outcomes:
+To achieve the educational objectives, the department has outlined the following student outcomes:

 By the time of graduation, undergraduate students in the Texas A&M University-Kingsville architectural engineering program will demonstrate the following skills: